Cherry pit spitting: Witzenhausen Cherry Pip Spitting Competition

 The German town of Witzenhausen in Germany, a large producer of the countries cherries is also home to a cherry pip spit competition in their annual cherry fair.
 In addition to the annual competition there is a lane for cherry spitting which remains year round at Diebesturm.
 The Witzenhausen Cherry pit spit competition was previously involved in a scandal regarding cherry pit tampering.
 The head of the Witzenhausen organising committee Ulrich Walger said: "After the competition we found manipulated cherry stones on the spitting range".
 Further inquiry revealed that a competitor has slit open the pip then inserted metal shots and covered it with a filler then varnish.
 The organisers were unable to identify the culprit and as a result annulled the champions.

 Young NSW National Cherry Festival

-The annual National Cherry festival in Young NSW features a cherry pip spitting competition, held in early December every year.
+The annual National Cherry festival in Young, New South Wales, Australia, features a cherry pip spitting competition, held in early December every year.
 Contestants are required to pick a cherry randomly from a box then spit the cherry pip as far as possible.
-Young NSW is known as the cherry capital of Australia, responsible for over 60% of all Australian cherries.
+Young is known as the cherry capital of Australia, responsible for over 60% of all Australian cherries.
 There is a junior and senior division, with cash prizes of $50 AUD for the junior category and $100 AUD for the senior category.
 The 2019 competition had close to 60 entrants participated, each contestant was given 2 pips to spit.
 Simon Taboury won the men's division with a distance of 11.6 m, Cherie McAllister won the ladies title by spitting her pip 7.5 m and Ronan Winfield won the children's category with a distance of 5.4 m.